Serpantinka: Number of victims

+A copy of an archival file concerning the use of prisoner labor in Stalin's camps in the Kolyma region.
+According to this document, there was a gap in the records in 1939, mainly due to an object called 'Serpantinnaya'.

 Alexander Mikaberidze estimates the number of victims at 30 thousands, shot or died of exhaustion.
 Robert Conquest says 26,000 people were killed in Kolyma in 1938 in "Serpantinka-type operations".
 Post-Soviet Russian researchers point out that Conquest did not have access to the archives and his numbers are often overstated.
 At the same time, archival documents about the Dalstroy camp system were withdrawn from the files in 1953, 1958 and 1961 and probably destroyed.
 The Russian historian Navasardov found out that there were two "troikas" of the NKVD, who considered the cases of prisoners at Dalstroy in pursuance of order No. 00447.
 The first "troika" issued 2,428 execution orders.
 Then the leadership of Dalstroy under the head of Eduard Berzin was arrested and mostly executed, and a new team sent from Moscow took up the proceeding of the prisoners' cases in December 1937.
 The new troika sentenced 5801 people to death in 11 months.
 The historian points out that these death sentences were carried out both in Magadan and Serpantinka, but does not give the number of those executed in the second case.
 Also, not all sentences were carried out.
 Russian historians Batsaev and Kozlov note that there is still a lot of unknown in the activities of the first "troika".
 Thus, the number of death sentences handed down in August–September 1937, when the operation began in execution of order No. 004447, is unknown, as well as the composition of the first "troika".

+As the book Ships will come for us points out, prior to the De-Stalinization — and this continued even after Stalin's own death — the NKVD/KGB fabricated certificates regarding the fate of prisoners by recording false dates, places, and circumstances of their death.
+Also, according to the author, those sentenced to death sometimes died from the unbearable conditions of confinement before their turn for execution came.
+One such example dates back to 1939, when NKVD officers who had survived the Great Purge encountered contradictory records: according to one document, a certain Nikiforov was executed on February 7, 1938, at the "Stan Khatynnakh" but according to another, he died on February 13, 1938, on a "special komandirovka Serpantinnaya".

-The book Ships will come for us provides data on the number of people shot at the "Stan Khatynnakh" (that is, on Serpantinka) on some days:
+The book provides data on the number of people shot at the "Stan Khatynnakh" (that is, on Serpantinka) on some days: